-There is no conditional admission for applicants who have not earned a passing TOEFL/IELTS score.
+UC Davis does not offer conditional admission for applicants who have not earned a passing TOEFL/IELTS score.
 The score report is required before application processing can be completed.
 The English language testing requirement is waived for applicants from the following countries:

 - New Zealand

 - South Africa

 The Test of English as a Foreign Language (TOEFL) is given by Educational Testing Service (ETS).
 Their website address is http://www.ets.org/toefl.

 Official score reports must be sent from ETS electronically to UC Davis (our Institution Code is 4834).
 UC Davis will not accept unofficial score reports or score reports sent directly to us by the applicant.

 The minimum scores required for admission to graduate study at UC Davis are: